• Skip to main content

 Instructions

-• Mix all but the turkey together in a bowl.
-Let sit 5 minutes while bread absorbs milk.
+• Mix the breadcrumbs and milk in a bowl.
+Let sit for 5 minutes while the bread absorbs milk.

 • Divide into 4 sections.